 The IFS-AER aerosol routines are called from AER_PHY2 and AER_PHY3.
-The routines in AER_PHY2 deal with online emissions (desert dust, sea-salt) and the computation of dry deposition and sedimentation velocities, and will be detailed in Chapter 3.
+The routines in AER_PHY2 deal with online emissions (desert dust, sea salt) and the computation of dry deposition and sedimentation velocities, and will be detailed in Chapter 3.
 The routines called from AER_PHY3 deal with aerosol conversion processes, wet deposition and optical diagnostics:

-AER_CGROWTH conversion of hydrophobic to hydrophilic for OM and BC (called twice) computes nitrate and ammonium from gas-particle conversion and from heterogeneous reactions

-AER_CSCAVL19 aerosol in-cloud and below-cloud wet deposition, called twice

-(for large scale and convective precipitations)

-AER_BDGTMSS computes aerosol optical diagnostics: AOD, SSA, extinction profiles, etc.
+AER_CGROWTH Conversion of hydrophobic to hydrophilic for OM and BC (called twice) AER_EQSAM4CLIM_IFS Interface to EQSAM4CLIM, which computes nitrate and ammonium from gas- particle conversion and from heterogeneous reactions and related diagnostics AER_CSCAVL19 Aerosol in-cloud and below-cloud wet deposition, called twice (for large scale and convective precipitations) AER_BDGTMSS Computes aerosol optical diagnostics: AOD, SSA, extinction profiles, etc.